OP-TED/ESPD-EDM/java-library/README.md

 # ESPD Exchange Data Model Java library

 ### NOTE: This section is related to older ESPD versions and it´s no longer maintaned.
-Currently the ESPD services can be implemented and maintained using different technologies, not only Java.
+Currently the ESPD services can be implemented and maintained using different technologies, according to business and technical needs/requirement of implementers, and not only Java.

 ## Overview